eugeniop/blog/_posts/2020-02-15-The-story-of-the-invisible-CR.md

 ## The invisible CR

 Having sorted that, things were still not working as expected.
 Specifically, WiFi stopped working altogether.
 A lot `Serial.println` later, I couldn't figure out what was going on.
 It was as if the network was not available.
 I suspected a conflict between the different SPI devices.
 After all, in isolation, each one worked fine.
 When I combined all together it didn't.
-Unfortunately for me, this. is actually possible, and there's a bunch of results on potential SPI conflicts if you google around.
+Unfortunately for me, this is actually possible, and there's a bunch of results on potential SPI conflicts if you google around.

 > Arduino libraries now ship an `SPI.beginTransaction()` and `SPI.endTransaction()` functions to capture and restore the configuration state of a particular device that helps isolate the changes and potential issues.
 But all this seems applicable for lower-level libraries (like the `SD` library itself).